 I allow (and encourage) my students to ask for help at home, research on the computer, find a book in the library, etc. My only rule is that they may not share the answers with each other.
 A class meeting works well for setting up the expectations.
 Sometimes we revisit the ground rules if necessary.

 Super Sleuth is an optional activity in my classroom, but most students choose to get caught up in the excitement.
 I have built in an incentive system that seals the deal for students who need some extra encouragement to get involved.
 After the answer is displayed on Monday, I go through the canister and announce winners from the previous week.
 Each student with a correct answer receives one “Sleuth Buck”.
 They save up the Sleuth Bucks and later cash them in for classroom incentives that are worth different values.

 Here’s a sneak peek at how I organize my clue sets.
 These organizational portfolios from the dollar store are each divided into seven sections that group and store the cards perfectly.
 They are the longer, 10″ x 6″ portfolios.
 I have six of them to store my cards for the whole year.

 If you would like to get started with Super Sleuth in your own classroom, I have packaged the whole kit and caboodle into one resource that contains 40 weeks of clue sets for an entire school year.
 Each clue set includes 5 clue cards, plus an answer card with a picture and a card with an informational paragraph about the mystery person, place, or thing.
 The topics represent a variety of people, places, and things from history and modern times that have been thoroughly researched and summarized.
 The full resource also includes all of the signs and labels you will need for your display, plus editable incentive coupons and name display.
 You will just need to print it out, set it up, and say, “Go!”

-You can even try a free Super Sleuth sample here!
+Not quite ready for the full resource?
+You can even try a FREE three week Super Sleuth sample here!
 Enjoy!